What is a Doula? How Do Doulas Help Child Birth?

 Sacramento Area Hospitals - Birthing Options

 Expecting mothers and families in the greater Sacramento area are fortunate to have an extraordinary network of hospitals that specialize in childbirth.
 So which one's better: UC Davis Med Center?
 Mercy General?
-Sutter Memorial?
-What about the new Kaiser Permanente facility in Roseville?
+The new Sutter Medical Center/Anderson Lucchetti Women's and Children's Center ?
+What about the Kaiser Permanente facilities in South Sacramento or Roseville?
 It depends on where you live in Sacramento and birth plan that fits your needs.

 5 Common Questions About Using a Doulas